JavaTheHut17/SoftTech_Group_06/Milestone2/Coverage_Testing_Report.md

 ### 3.1 Description

-Explain how you designed the test cases (i.e., test_all_functions.py) to reach 100% branch coverage.
+We designed the test cases for test-all-functions.py individually to ensure that all functions where tested to 100% coverage, this approach helped us to achieve a very high coverage score.

 ### 3.2 Testing Results